jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/README.md

 ```
 ## Speakers

 By default Assist responds to built-in commands through the voice assistant that heard the command.
 This is difficult to change short of hacking the voice assistant device itself.
-(If your voice assistant is an ESPHome device some [configuration tools](https://esphome.io/components/voice_assistant.html) are provided.)
+(If your voice assistant is an ESPHome device there are some [configuration tools](https://esphome.io/components/voice_assistant.html).)

 This is one reason for choosing to use custom sentences and intents - the response can be played through any speaker you like.